nesfit/ICS/Lectures/Lecture_02/Lecture.md

 ### Partial class/method
 * Allows splitting declaration across multiple files
 * Each participant must have the `partial` declaration
-* Typically used in WPF, Winforms
+* Typically used in WPF, WinForms
   * one file is auto-generated
   * one file is human edited